 In the swamp lands of Sheldon, South Carolina, stands an authentic Yoruba village founded in the 1970s by Oba Oseijeman Adefunmi I. His followers came from New York, Chicago, and Indiana to establish the Kingdom of Oyotunji, now the oldest genuine African Village in North America, with the aim of reigniting African culture.

-King Oba II lives in Afin, the royal palace with his wife and two children.
-He still practices the tradition of ritual facial scarring that is customary for kings, but has given up certain traditions such as polygamy (which his father Oba Adefunmi I recognized) and animal sacrifice.
+King Adefunmi II lives in Afin, the royal palace with his wives and children.
+He still practices the tradition of ritual facial scarring that is customary for kings, but has given up certain traditions such as animal sacrifice.